antmicro/kenning/docs/source/kenning-api.md

    :members:
 ```

-(runtimeprotocol-api)=
+(protocol-api)=

-## RuntimeProtocol
+## Protocol

-The `kenning.core.runtimeprotocol.RuntimeProtocol` class conducts communication between the client (host) and the server (target).
+The `kenning.core.protocol.Protocol` class conducts communication between the client (host) and the server (target).

-The RuntimeProtocol class requires method implementation for:
+The Protocol class requires method implementation for:

 * initializing the server and the client (communication-wise),
 * waiting for the incoming data,